tampubolon/elk/README.md

 #### Requirements
 - Python 3.x

-No external packages are required; the script uses Python's built-in `re` module.
+No external packages are required. the script uses Python's built-in `re` module.

 ---